Numerical computation of the half Laplacian by means of a fast convolution algorithm: Introduction

-Note that, in general, from a numerical point of view, it is preferable to work with $s$ rather than with $x$.
+Note that, in general, from a numerical point of view, it is advisable to work with $s$ rather than with $x$.
 Indeed, $e^{iks}$, for $k$ integer, is unequivocally defined, whereas a direct numerical evaluation of $((x + i) / (x - i))^{k/2}$ may yield unexpected results when $k$ is odd.
-Therefore, in that case, it is preferable to work with $(x+i)^k/(x^2+1)^{k/2}$ (especially if $k$ is positive) or with $(x-i)^{-k}/(x^2+1)^{-k/2}$ (especially if $k$ is negative).
-Along this paper, we will always consider the identity $e^{iks}\equiv(x+i)^k/(x^2+1)^{k/2}$.
+Therefore, in the latter case, it is preferable to operate with $(x+i)^k/(1+x^2)^{k/2}$ (especially if $k$ is positive) or with $(x-i)^{-k}/(1+x^2)^{-k/2}$ (especially if $k$ is negative).
+Throughout this paper, we will always consider the identity $e^{iks}\equiv(x+i)^k/(1+x^2)^{k/2}$.
 Then,

 and $(-\Delta)_s^{1/2}e^{iks}$ denotes

 Therefore, when $L = 1$, \eqref{e:tha1} can be expressed in terms of $x$ as follows: